- When did you first become a writer?

-Thank you for asking Marva but first I want to thank you for inviting me to share in your space.
+Thank you for asking Marva, but first I want to thank you for inviting me to share in your space.

 My inspiration to write this book began to grow in the Spring of 2015.
 I had shared with my blog subscribers some answers to prayer in my life and family members.
 I was so overwhelmed with joy and hope at that time.
 I invited them to send me any prayer requests or praises they might have.
 I began to receive prayer requests from all over, including France!
 It reminded me that my world is so much bigger than the four walls I live within every day.

-The mass shootings and bombings were distressing to me and I received an email from someone in Nice, France asking for prayer as they were now afraid to be living there.
+The mass shootings and bombings were distressing to me, and I received an email from someone in Nice, France asking for prayer as they were now afraid to be living there.
 The final straw that convinced me to write this book was the Presidential election process.
 I saw the disheartening group of candidates being whittled down.
-It was then I knew I had to write something to encourage my brothers and sisters in Christ and remind them of the power in prayer.
+It was then I knew I had to write something to encourage my brothers and sisters in Christ and remind them of the power of prayer.